Herbert Hans Haupt: Trial and death

-Herbert Haupt and the other seven "U-boat Raiders" were sent to Washington, D.C., where they faced a military tribunal.
-All were found guilty of being spies, and even though they had not carried out any sabotage, six – including Haupt – were sentenced to death.
+Herbert Haupt and the other seven "U-boat raiders" were sent to Washington, D.C., where they faced a military tribunal.
+All were found guilty of being spies, and even though they had not carried out any sabotage, six–including Haupt–were sentenced to death.
 Dasch and Burger received long prison sentences, which were commuted to deportation after the war.

-Haupt, Edward Kerling, Hermann Neubauer, Werner Thiel, Heinrich Heinck, and Richard Quirin were all executed on August 8, 1942 in the District of Columbia's electric chair.
-It was the largest mass execution by electrocution ever conducted at the District of Columbia jail.
+Haupt, Edward Kerling, Hermann Neubauer, Werner Thiel, Heinrich Heinck, and Richard Quirin were all executed on August 8, 1942, in the District of Columbia's electric chair.
+It was the largest mass execution by electrocution ever conducted at the D.C.
+Jail.
+Haupt's last undelivered letter to his father read, "Try not to take this too hard.

-Haupt broke down just before his execution, but witnesses say he recovered and proceeded to "die like a real man" in the electric chair.
-It took Haupt seven minutes to die in the chair.
-His last undelivered letter to his father read, "Try not to take this too hard.
 I have brought nothing but grief to all of my friends and relatives who did nothing wrong, my last thoughts will be of Mother."

 Haupt was buried with the five others in the Potter's Field in Blue Plains, D.C.
 The graves were originally marked by wooden boards with numbers, but eventually a small monument was placed by the American Nazi Party over the graves in 1982.
 The marker went largely unnoticed until it was removed by the National Park Service in 2010.

-Haupt's parents were convicted of treason and stripped of their citizenship for not informing on their son.
-Haupt's mother, Erna Haupt, was sentenced to 25 years in prison.
-Hans Haupt was sentenced to death.
-Four others were convicted in the same trial as Haupt's parents: Haupt's uncle, Walter Wilhelm Froehling, his aunt, Lucille Froehling, his friend, Otto Richard Wergin, his mother's friend, Kate Martha Wergin.
-Walter and Otto received death sentences, while Lucille and Kate received 25-year sentences.
-The judge who sentenced the group won praise around the country for the severity of the sentences.
+Haupt's parents, Hans and Erna, were both convicted of treason and stripped of their citizenship for not informing on their son.
+Four others were convicted in the same trial as Haupt's parents: Haupt's uncle, Walter Wilhelm Froehling, his aunt, Lucille Froehling, and the parents of Wolfgang Wergin, Otto Richard Wergin and Kate Martha Wergin.
+U.S. District Judge William Joseph Campbell sentenced Hans Haupt, Walter, and Otto to death, and Erna, Lucille, and Kate to 25 years in prison each.

-The entire group later won trials due to technical errors.
-Walter and Otto later pleaded guilty to misprision of treason and received 5-year sentences.
+Campbell won praise around the country for the severity of the sentences.
+On appeal, however, all six defendants had their convictions reversed on several technicalities, mainly errors by the FBI when they took their confession and the refusal of the court to grant separate trials to the defendants.
+Walter and Otto later pleaded guilty to misprision of treason and each received 5-year sentences.
 Hans Haupt was retried, found guilty of treason once more, but received a life sentence.
 Charges were dropped against Lucille and Kate, albeit Erna Haupt was held until the war ended and deported in 1948.
 In 1957, Hans Haupt was granted clemency by President Dwight D. Eisenhower and deported to Germany on the condition that he would never return to the United States.